F5Networks/f5-ci-docs/docs/troubleshooting/kubernetes.rst

 spec.ports.[port | targetPort]   virtualServer.backend.servicePort
 ==============================   ==================================

-In the examples below, the servicePort and serviceName don't match the name and port in the example Service. [#service]_
+In the examples below, the servicePort and serviceName don't match the name and port in the example Service. [#servicesrc]_

 .. code-block:: yaml
    :caption: Sample Kubernetes Service